tslight/cpick/README.md

 - [Unix Style Wildcards](https://docs.python.org/3/library/fnmatch.html).
 - [Regular Expressions](https://docs.python.org/3/howto/regex.html).
+- Matching a complete string (ie. not substrings - use wildcards for this.)
 - Specifying the line number of an item.
 - Specifying a range of line numbers in the following forms: